nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 First of all, thank you very much for contributing to `nvim-treesitter`.

-If you haven't already, you should really come and reach out to us on our [zulip] server, so we can help you with any question you might have!
+If you haven't already, you should really come and reach out to us on our [Zulip] server, so we can help you with any question you might have!
+There is also a [Matrix channel] for tree-sitter support in Neovim.

-As you know, `nvim-treesitter` is roughly split in two parts :
+As you know, `nvim-treesitter` is roughly split in two parts:

 - Parser configurations : for various things like `locals`, `highlights`
 - What we like to call *modules* : tiny lua modules that provide a given feature, based on parser configurations